Lemoncode/react-promise-tracker/readme.md

 # react-promise-tracker

 Simple promise tracker React Hoc.
-You can see it in action: [Live Demo](https://stackblitz.com/edit/react-promise-tracker-default-area-sample)
+You can see it in action: [Live Demo](https://stackblitz.com/edit/react-promise-tracker-default-area-sample, in this [post](https://www.basefactor.com/react-how-to-display-a-loading-indicator-on-fetch-calls) you will find the basic info to get started.

 # Why do I need this?